aces/Loris/modules/conflict_resolver/test/TestPlan.md

   - Select the right Visit-label
   - Check that 'Clear Form' removes values from the filters and resets the table
   - Verify that filters work as expected - inspect the results table
+  - Check other filters manually [Manual Testing]
-6. Operation of resolving conflict and saving data should work as follows:[Automation Testing]
+6. Operation of resolving conflict and saving data should work as follows:[Manual Testing]
  - On Unresolved conflicts tab, set value of dropdown lists to accepted value Ensure the changes take effect:
  - Check database to verify that submitted value have been properly saved